List of Donald Duck universe characters: Little Helper

 Little Helper, or simply Helper, debuted in the story "The Cat Box" in Uncle Scrooge #15 (September 1956), created by Carl Barks.
 Helper is a small, humanoid robot (about 20 cm tall), constructed from pieces of metal and a lightbulb, which serves as his head.
 He acts as the assistant to the inventor Gyro Gearloose.
 In the Donald Duck comics, he is often shown as an inventor himself, sometimes copying Gyro's inventions.

 Little Helper never speaks, but occasionally uses thought bubbles.
 He is capable of buzzing, which he mostly uses to attract Gyro's attention.
 It is not clear whether Gyro can actually understand Helper's buzzing or whether he just acknowledges that Helper has something to show for him.
 Little Helper enjoys chasing mice and helping Gyro clean up the unusual consequences of his inventions.

 Helper's origin is given in Don Rosa' story Gyro's First Invention (2002, first American publication in Uncle Scrooge #324, December 2003), created to celebrate Gyro's 50th anniversary.
 In this flashback story, Gyro accidentally passed on some of his intelligence to Donald Duck's desk lamp.
 Gyro added small metal arms and legs to the lamp, so that it could move about as a small robot.
 Little Helper lived up to his name, helping his creator with his inventions.

 In many of Barks' original scripts and notes, he is sometimes named Little Bulbhead, a name that was never given in the comics.
 In the Italian comics, his name is Edi, in reference to Thomas Edison.

 Little Helper appears alongside Gyro in the animated series DuckTales.
 He is called Little Bulb in the series, a name seemingly adapted from Barks' notes, which is compatible with the Brazilian name for the character — Lampadinha — informal diminutive of Lâmpada (lamp), in Portuguese.
 Also in Dutch, he is called "Lampje" (little lamp) and Filament in French.
 He also appears by the same name in the reboot series, in which he is depicted as a fairly hostile robot with a tendency towards violence.

+An unrelated robot with the same name and purpose appears in the Disney Jr. show Mickey Mouse Clubhouse+.